Yend0r/gloomhaven-api-fsharp/README.md

     name        : string // Display name
     symbol      : string // Icon
     isStarting  : bool   // True if the class is available when starting a game
-    perks       : Perk[] // Array of available perks for this class xpLevels    : int[]  // Array of xp required to reach next level hpLevels    : int[]  // Array of health pool levels per xp level petHPLevels : int[]  // Nullable.
+    perks       : Perk[] // Defn below.
+Array of available perks for this class xpLevels    : int[]  // Array of xp required to reach next level hpLevels    : int[]  // Array of health pool levels per xp level petHPLevels : int[]  // Nullable.
 Pet health pool levels (only for Beast Tyrant)